Tuesday, 17 May 2022

 Thanks to Wendy Boutilier for providing the Prevention of Problems Due to Bed Rest piece

-Thanks to our cofounder member Christine Fenton for the Care Plan & My Needs Statement templates
+Thanks to Christine Fenton for the Care Plan & My Needs Statement templates

 Thanks to Jodi Bassett & the Hummingbirds' Foundation for M.E. for your valuable information re Adrenaline Surges